doggovippr0/Sample-Coursera-FINANCIAL-AID-/README.md

 **Câu 3: Would you consider using a low-interest loan to pay for your courses?**

-Các bạn nhớ tick vào NO ở ô chọn YES OR NO này, tức là bạn không chấp nhận khoảng vay tro khóa học.
+Các bạn nhớ tick vào NO ở ô chọn YES OR NO này, tức là bạn không chấp nhận khoảng vay cho khóa học.

 Lý do:
 *I don’t have enough money to invest in my education, I can invest only my time now.
 An additional amount of interest expense and stress of bearing debt is really a matter to me right now.*